-- c) Regulation on the implementation of the Norwegian Financial Mechanism 2014-2021; adopted by the Norwegian Ministry of Foreign Affairs (hereinafter NMFA) pursuant to Article 10.5 of the Agreement between the Kingdom of Norway and the European Union on a Norwegian Financial Mechanism for the period 2014-2021 on 23 September 2016 (hereinafter NOR Regulation); - d) Regulation on the implementation of the EEA Financial Mechanism 2014-2021; adopted by the EEA Financial Mechanism Committee (hereinafter: FMC) pursuant to Article 10.5 of Protocol 38c to the EEA Agreement and confirmed by the Standing Committee of the EFTA States on 23 September 2016 (hereinafter EEA Regulation); - e) Memorandum of Understanding on the implementation of the Norwegian Financial Mechanism 2014-2021 signed on 17 April 2018 between the Republic of Slovenia and the Kingdom of Norway (hereinafter NOR MoU); - f) Exchange of letters regarding amendments to Annex A of the MoU on the implementation of the Norwegian Financial Mechanism 2014-2021 signed on 17 June 2019 between the Republic of Slovenia and the Kingdom of Norway; - g) Memorandum of Understanding on the implementation of the EEA Financial Mechanism 2014-2021 signed on 17 April 2018 between the Republic of Slovenia, Iceland, the Principality of Liechtenstein and the Kingdom of Norway (hereinafter EEA MoU); - h) Exchange of letters regarding amendments to Annex A of the MoU on the implementation of the EEA Financial Mechanism 2014-2021 signed on 17 June 2019 between the Republic of Slovenia, Iceland, the Principality of Liechtenstein and the Kingdom of Norway; - i) Programme Agreement for the financing of the Education, Scholarships, Apprenticeship and Youth Entrepreneurship programme, signed on 18 December 2019 with subsequent modifications; - j) Programme Agreement for financing of the Climate change mitigation and adaptation programme, signed on 18 December 2019 with subsequent modifications; - k) Technical Assistance (hereinafter TA) Agreement with subsequent modifications; - I) Bilateral Fund Agreement; - m) Regulation on implementation of Norwegian Financial Mechanism and EEA Financial Mechanism in the Republic of Slovenia in the period 2014-2021 (Official Gazette of the Republic of Slovenia No. 160 of 6 November 2020)2 - n) The applicable national and EU law, especially law on public procurement, state aid, and public financing; - o) Any guidelines adopted by the NMFA and the FMC;
+- c) Regulation on the implementation of the Norwegian Financial Mechanism 2014-2021; adopted by the Norwegian Ministry of Foreign Affairs (hereinafter NMFA) pursuant to Article 10.5 of the Agreement between the Kingdom of Norway and the European Union on a Norwegian Financial Mechanism for the period 2014-2021 on 23 September 2016 (hereinafter NOR Regulation); - d) Regulation on the implementation of the EEA Financial Mechanism 2014-2021; adopted by the EEA Financial Mechanism Committee (hereinafter: FMC) pursuant to Article 10.5 of Protocol 38c to the EEA Agreement and confirmed by the Standing Committee of the EFTA States on 23 September 2016 (hereinafter EEA Regulation); - e) Memorandum of Understanding on the implementation of the Norwegian Financial Mechanism 2014-2021 signed on 17 April 2018 between the Republic of Slovenia and the Kingdom of Norway (hereinafter NOR MoU) with subsequent amendments; - f) Memorandum of Understanding on the implementation of the EEA Financial Mechanism 2014-2021 signed on 17 April 2018 between the Republic of Slovenia, Iceland, the Principality of Liechtenstein and the Kingdom of Norway (hereinafter EEA MoU) with subsequent amendments; - g) Programme Agreement for the financing of the Education, Scholarships, Apprenticeship and Youth Entrepreneurship programme, signed on 18 December 2019 with subsequent modifications; - h) Programme Agreement for financing of the Climate change mitigation and adaptation programme, signed on 18 December 2019 with subsequent modifications; - i) Technical Assistance (hereinafter TA) Agreement, signed on 13 September 2018 with subsequent modifications; - j) Bilateral Fund Agreement, signed on 13 September 2018 with subsequent modifications; - k) Regulation on implementation of Norwegian Financial Mechanism and EEA Financial Mechanism in the Republic of Slovenia in the period 2014-2021 (Official Gazette of the Republic of Slovenia No. 160 of 6 November 2020)2 - I) The applicable national and EU law, especially law on public procurement, state aid, and public financing; - m) Any guidelines adopted by the NMFA and the FMC; - n) Any guidelines adopted by Slovenian national entities.